petzval/btferret/README.md

 irrelevant and are not needed.

-### LE server
+### 3-3-2 LE server

-If the Pi is an LE server, and the devices.txt information describes its own characteristics, the following information should be provided.
+If the Pi is an LE server, the devices.txt information describes its own characteristics, The following information should be provided.
 Primary service UUIDs can be specified, but they are optional.
 If not specified, a single primary service UUID will be allocated automatically.